pxreviewer/800.com-Coupon-Code/800-com-pricing.md

 *Subject to 800.com's Fair Usage Policy.

-**Who should buy this?** Small teams, local service businesses, law firms, clinics, agencies, e-commerce brands — any business with 2–3 people handling calls and more than one campaign running.
+**Who should buy this?** Small teams, local service businesses, law firms, clinics, agencies, e-commerce brands — any <a href="https://www.iplum.com/blog/7-key-benefits-of-using-business-vanity-numbers" rel="nofollow noopener">business</a> with 2–3 people handling calls and more than one campaign running.